 One of the biggest reasons that people choose implants is for their subtlety.
-The visible part of your implant – the replacement tooth – will be color-matched so that it is the same as your existing teeth.
-It is also a permanent fixture, so there is no need for unsightly denture removal and you can eat and drink as normal.
-Both of these mean that no one needs to know you have a dental implant unless you tell them.
+The only visible part of your implant is the replacement tooth which will be color-matched so that it is the same as your existing teeth.
+And since it is a permanent fixture, you can eat and drink as normal as there is no need for unsightly denture removal which means that no one needs to know you have a dental implant unless you tell them.

 Dental implants have the highest success rate of any implanted surgical device at around 98%.
 However, a robust oral hygiene routine is crucial to ensuring their results for the long-term.